julian-fong/landpower-api/README.md

 | `id`         | int | path | No       | Row ID                     | `/queryProjects/{id}`         |
 | `projectName`    | string | path | No       | User ID for the property   | `/queryProjects/{projectName}`    |

+Note : If no parametes are specified, will return all current projects in system.

 ## /register

 Endpoint to insert new users into the database - uses the `users` table